Ahmadiyya in Israel: Haifa

-Although there are many Ahmadis in other parts of Israel, the neighbourhood of Kababir in Haifa is the only established community in Israel.
+Although there are Ahmadis in other parts of Israel, the neighbourhood of Kababir in Haifa is the only established community in the country.
 Kababir is a mixed neighbourhood, with an Ahmadiyya majority, a significant minority of Jews, some Christians and a few Druze.
-The community includes a small number of Palestinian immigrants who sought shelter in Haifa, after they were excommunicated by their larger families in the West Bank.
+The community includes a small number of Palestinian converts to Ahmadiyya Islam, who sought shelter in Haifa after they were excommunicated by their larger families in the West Bank.
 Haifa city officials view it as a model of coexistence.
-Yona Yahav, a past Mayor of Haifa has described the local Ahmadis as "Reform Arabs" (in analogy with Reform Jews).
-Multiple politicians have visited the local Community, including the then President of Israel, Shimon Peres on invitation for an Iftar dinner during the month of Ramadhan.
+Yona Yahav, a past mayor of Haifa, has described the local Ahmadis as "Reform Arabs" (in analogy with Reform Jews).
+Multiple politicians have visited the local community, including the then-president of Israel, Shimon Peres, on invitation for an Iftar dinner during the month of Ramadhan.

 The local Ahmadi community is an active contributor in the life of the city, such as participation in interfaith activities, for instance in the Haifa Forum for Interfaith Cooperation.
 Ahmadi Muslims organize an annual neighbours day to in order to promote good relations with its neighbours and to introduce the Ahmadiyya Community.
-The Community also plays a significant role in the Holiday of Holidays, a local festival attended by tens of thousands of people.
-Ahmadi leaders and members participate in all the symbolic and official ceremonies and gatherings, together with other religious and political leaders with whom it maintains serene and active relations.
+The community also plays a significant role in the Holiday of Holidays, a local festival attended by tens of thousands of people.
+Ahmadi leaders and members participate in all the symbolic and official ceremonies and gatherings, together with other religious and political leaders with whom they maintain serene and active relations.

-In 2009, as part of the official delegation of renowned Israeli religious leaders, the president of the Ahmadiyya Muslim Community of Israel met Pope Benedict XVI, to deliver a direct message composed by the fifth Caliph of the Community, Mirza Masroor Ahmad.
-The Pope was also given a copy of the Quran in this occasion.
+In 2009, as part of the official delegation of Israeli religious leaders, the president of the Ahmadiyya Muslim community of Israel met Pope Benedict XVI, to deliver a direct message composed by the fifth Caliph of the worldwide community, Mirza Masroor Ahmad.
+At this occasion, the pope was also given a copy of the Quran.
 In 2011, the local Ahmadi community hosted a tour of the city and the local mosque for the 27th annual International Mayors Conference, an event sponsored by the American Council for World Jewry in cooperation with the Israeli Ministry of Foreign Affairs.

-As the regional headquarters of the Community, in the only country in the Middle East that permits Ahmadi Muslims to practice their faith freely, the Haifa community hosts an annual conference for Ahmadi religious leaders from various parts of the world, particularly Middle Eastern countries, such as Jordan, Egypt and Palestine.
+As the regional headquarters of the community, in the only country in the Middle East that permits Ahmadi Muslims to practice their faith freely, the Haifa community hosts an annual conference for Ahmadi religious leaders from various parts of the world, particularly Middle Eastern countries, such as Jordan, Egypt and Palestine.
 The Haifa community is also a host to a number of television programmes for its Arabic viewers in the Middle East and North Africa, through its Arabic television channel MTA 3, which is part of the MTA International global television network.